 England has won the European Senior Men's Team Championship at Rungsted Golf Klub in Denmark.

 England finished just four strokes behind top-qualifers, Scotland in the stroke play qualifying phase with a total of +14.
-However this would only earn them the number-four seeds, as Ireland and the hosts, Denmark, finished ahead of them.
+However, this would only earn them the number-four seeding, as Ireland and the hosts, Denmark, finished ahead of them.

-Sweden were the number-five seeds and were England's quarter-final opponents, but lost the first three matches to give England an unasailable lead and a spot in the semi-finals.
+Sweden were the number-five seeds and were England's quarter-final opponents, but lost the first three matches to give England an unassailable lead and a spot in the semi-finals.

 The English team came up against Scotland on Friday.
 The first point of the day went to the English team when Ian Attoe and Alan Mew won the foursomes match 2&1.